clarkevansteenderen/RADseq_cryophytum_crystallinum/README.md

 ### 🔵 index_refgenome.job

 If you have a reference genome, run this script to index it (indexing makes it easier to work with further downstream).
 Example job submission (change the REFERENCE_INDEX path accordingly to set the directory containing the reference genome):

+REFERENCE_INDEX = file path to the reference genome, which should contain a **.fna** file

 ```
 qsub -v REFERENCE_INDEX="/mnt/lustre/users/cvansteenderen/RADseq_crystallinum/data/ref_genome/ncbi_dataset/data/GCA_030267885.1" 0_index_refgenome.job